KevinGay/KGMatrix/README.md

 # KGMatrix

-Written in Python 2.7!
+Written by Kevin Gay in Python 2.7!

 This module creates a matrix data structure and provides methods to perform common matrix operations.
-The name of

-the algorithm is the method name if a specific algorithm is used.
+The name of the algorithm is the method name if a specific algorithm is used.

 	Note: operator overloading has been implemented so the following is possible:

     	    -Addition/subtraction between two matrices

 	    -Multiplication/division between two matrices

         	    OR

              between a matrix and a scalar as long as the scalar follows the matrix.

 **Help on Matrix in module \__main__ object:**